DNS/napalm/README.rst

 Death to Java complexity
 ------------------------

-A Java web-microframework, inspired by Ruby Sinatra.
+A Java web-microframework, inspired by _Sinatra http://sinatrarb.com

 Jetty, Spring and Jersey all rolled into one super simple package.
-Zero XML config.
+No web.xml.
+No beans.xml.
+No XML.
+Period.

 Grind this in your beat::